-If you’ve never used freight shipping from China before, you can now know everything you need to prepare for shipping documents.
-International shipping is a complex thing, with every country’s needs constantly changing and there are many different paperwork to work on.
-You do not know shipping and import related requirements and you cannot handle them, so you must properly hire the right broker to get your goods to the final destination.
+If you’ve never used freight shipping from China before, you can now know everything you need to prepare shipping documents.
+International shipping is a complex thing, with every country’s needs constantly changing, and there is much different paperwork to work on.
+You do not know shipping and import-related requirements.
+You cannot handle them, so you must properly hire the right broker to get your goods to the final destination.

-Freight forwarder provides services for individuals and businesses, with the desire to deliver items from a single document to heavy package in a fast and accurate manner.
+Freight forwarder provides services for individuals and businesses, with the desire to deliver items from a single document to a heavy package quickly and accurately.

 Your shipping provider can definitely help you with the paperwork you need to do, but it’s best not to give everything to them.
-Know what documents need to be submitted and make sure your business runs smoothly.
+Know what documents must be submitted and ensure your business runs smoothly.

-The following list is not complete, but it should give you an idea of what kind of documents you will need for successful shipping your goods or personal items.
+The following list is incomplete, but it should give you an idea of what documents you will need to ship your goods or personal items.

 Bill of Lading(B/L)

 BOL has a lot of information.
-The bill of lading must have the name of the consignor, the name of the consignee, the name of the ship, the name of the ship, the origin and destination, and the mark and quantity of the goods.
+The bill of lading must have the name of the consignor and consignee, origin, destination, and quantity of the goods.
 It is one of the most important documents you care about in international shipping.

 There are two forms of bill of lading.
-An non-negotiable bill of lading is a Straight bill of lading, also known as a non-negotiable bill of lading.
+A non-negotiable bill of lading is a straight bill of lading, also known as a non-negotiable bill of lading.

-The bearer bill of lading is negotiable – To put it other way, the carrier will deliver the goods to the person holding the bill of lading.
+The bearer’s bill of lading is negotiable – the carrier will deliver the goods to the person holding the bill of lading.
 As a shipper or customer, you should always have a copy of the bill of lading because you certify that you have or have the right to request the consignment.

 The bill of lading is a written certificate provided by the carrier, which is usually signed by the Transportation Department of the shipping company, certifying that the carrier accepts the specific goods received in the form of goods and they is responsible for transporting the goods to the destination or to the specified consignee.

-This shipping document is issued by air carriers or their agents.
-It is the receipt of the goods received by the carrier and also the contract of carriage between the shipper and the carrier, certifying that the carrier has received the goods you have listed in AWB, and the air waybill is not negotiable either.
+Air carriers or their agents issue this shipping document.
+It is the receipt of the goods received by carriers and the contract of carriage between the shipper and the carrier, certifying that the carrier has received the goods you have listed in AWB, and the air waybill is not negotiable either.

 This is also your proof that the carrier is responsible for handling your goods to the designated destination.

-A commercial invoice is a document produced by the seller, containing the name, quantity, and price of the consignment.
+A commercial invoice is a document produced by the seller, containing the consignment’s name, quantity, and price.
 A commercial invoice is actually a bill or invoice from the seller to the buyer, describing the agreement reached between the parties regarding the terms of the sale or purchase of the goods.

-Commercial invoices are mainly used for the import and export of goods between countries.
+Commercial invoices are mainly used to import and export goods between countries.
 It is mandatory in international trade.
 Commercial forms of invoices are used for customs clearance and tariff collection, and some national customs require original invoices.

 It also records the goods that are being transported, where they are transported from or to, and the names of the parties or enterprises involved in the carriage of goods.